macla7/STAPI/README.md

 **Non MVP features**

+- Stripe
+  - research into Stripe
+  - research into pay gem
+- Twilio (maybe when I get a feaking phone number again)
 - Limit retrieved notifications, and then just have a 'view more' to retrieve the next older batch.
 - follow posts ( followers (?))
 - Viewed (Shows number of views on posts)